girlupvitc/dictionary/README.md

 ### Contributing

-1. Fork the repo, then clone your fork the repo
+1. Fork the repo, then clone your fork of the repo.
 2. `cd dictionary`
-3. Make changes
+3. Make changes.
-4. Build the bundle with `npm run build`
+4. Build the bundle with `npm run build`.
-5. Test your changes and make a PR
+5. Test your changes and make a PR.

 ### Acknowledgements